 Open medical claims can be captured in a few ways—when a patient goes to the doctor, the visit may be recorded in the practice management system (PMS), the electronic medical record (EMR) and the billing system.
 Data is also captured when the doctor transmits the medical claim (837) through a clearinghouse or switch to the appropriate insurance provider.
 After the doctor submits a requested reimbursement amount, the insurance provider decides what will actually be paid, which is captured in a remittance (835).

 Open pharmacy claims also originate from a variety of sources.
 When a patient receives a prescription, their doctor will record it in the EMR.
 When the prescription is transmitted to the pharmacy, that will be captured in the pharmacy management system and by the pharmacy benefits manager (PBM).
 After the insurance provider authorizes and adjudicates the claim, it could also pass through another clearinghouse or switch when the patient receives their medication.

-Life sciences can utilize open claims data to power clinical trial optimization, regulatory and safety measures, HEOR, value-based agreements, data governance, marketing campaigns and much more.
+Life sciences can utilize open claims data to power clinical trial optimization, regulatory and safety measures, health economics and outcomes research (HEOR), value-based agreements, data governance, marketing campaigns, and much more.

 Main sources for open data (with some variance):

 Open claims in practice

 Patient X is currently seeing four different doctors for a multitude of medical issues.
 Data from three of those doctors—a primary care physician, an endocrinologist and an ENT—are captured within the available open claims dataset.
 As long as the patient continues to see the same doctors (who use the same clearinghouses), open claims will capture the relevant data, regardless of their insurance provider.